Home

 How can I setup & use Polish characters such as ćęś on my American computer?

-Setting up Polish characters on any computer is quite simple.
+Setting up Polish characters on any Windows computer is quite simple.
 Basically 1) you tell the system to use a Polish keyboard 2) make sure that it is on when you want to use it 3) use a simple convention to indicate a character with Polish diacritical.

 Where can I buy Polish food?